SpenceKonde/DxCore/megaavr/extras/Errata.md

 ### Dx-series

 Between the initial releases of the io headers (eg, `ioavr128da64.h`), and more recent ones, of course, they corrected an assortment of errors, typos, missing information - the usual...
-And also, it would appear, the accidental inclusion of references to features not described my the datasheet?
+And also, it would appear, the accidental inclusion of references to features not described my the datasheet.
+The DA's were the bonanza here.
 Nothing **SUPER** interesting, but...

 #### EVSYS_USEROSCTEST